cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 kubectl get networkpolicies
 ```

-There might be several network policies set up by Kubernetes network administrator.
+There might be several network policies set up by the Kubernetes network
+administrator.

 ``` sh
 $ kubectl get networkpolicies